 The reference spot price is based on average spot price offered and signed from September 2009 through September 2010.
-The reference contract price reports the average levelized price of the contracts signed and offered from September 2009 through September 2011 and 2012.
+The reference contract price reports the average levelized price of the contracts signed and offered from September 2009 through September 2010 and with deliveries commencing in 2011 and 2012.
 Reference prices represent aggregated price information from numerous sources.
 Price ranges are approximations.
 Reference price and price ranges are as close to accurate as possible without revealing source-specific information.